FEMA Assistance, temporary shelters, required electrical inspections, flooded areas with wells and septic tanks

 Hillsborough County residents who lost their jobs or had a break in employment, self-employment, or business as a direct result of Hurricanes Helene or Milton may be eligible for Disaster Unemployment Assistance from the Florida Department of Commerce.

-All work search reporting, waiting week, and Employ Florida work registration requirements for Reemployment Assistance claims have been temporarily waived for Floridians impacted by Hurricane Helene (through Nov.
+All work search reporting, waiting week, and Employ Florida work registration requirements for Reemployment Assistance claims were temporarily waived for Floridians impacted by Hurricane Helene (through Nov.
 16) and Hurricane Milton (through Nov.
 30) in FEMA disaster-declared counties, including Hillsborough County.

 F. Flooded Areas with Well Water and Septic Systems